Madhusudhan-10/Frontend-Fundamentals-js/README.md

 ## Description
 This repository contains frontend practice work completed while learning JavaScript and frontend development fundamentals.
 It focuses on understanding how modern frontend tools work together with core JavaScript concepts.
+This project emphasizes fundamentals over frameworks, focusing on how JavaScript interacts with the DOM in real applications.

 ## Topics Covered
 - JavaScript fundamentals